 For dispersant use, the request for approval will be made consistent with the guidance procedures outlined in Annex F "Chemical Countermeasures: Dispersants, Chemical Agents, and Other Spill Mitigating Substances, Devices or Technology" of the Unified Plan.
-The ARRT Oil Dispersant Authorization Plan was under revision in 2013.
+The ARRT Oil Dispersant Authorization Plan is under revision.
 During an incident, the most current version would be accessed via the ARRT website: www.alaskaarrt.org.